Soushi888/reveal-js-sveltekit-template/README.md

 - `Markdown` - A markdown component that will be rendered as a slide in your presentation.
 - `Code` - A code component that will be rendered as a slide in your presentation.

 Don't hesitate to create your own components and use them in your presentation.
-For example, if your slides are complexes, you can create a `slide` folder that will contain all your slides components.
+For example, if your slides are complexes, you can create a `slides` folder that will contain all your slides components.

 ## Developing